WasmCert/WasmCert-Coq/README.md

 ## Installation and Compilation

-The project can be installed using dune/opam.
+The project can be installed using opam.

 Compiling the dependencies requires having at least 4-8 GB of RAM on your computer.
 ```bash